xapian/xapian/xapian-core/docs/admin_notes.rst

 -----------------------------

 As of release 1.0.0, you should use the flint format (which is now the default).
-The quartz format is now deprecated and support is scheduled for removal in 1.1.0.
+The quartz format is now deprecated and will be removed in 1.1.0.

 Can I put other files in the database directory?
 ------------------------------------------------